zheng0xd/JATIC-internal-docs/docs/program-info/problem-statement.md

 1. *The National Artificial Intelligence Test & Evaluation Infrastructure Capability*, issued by CDAO in August 2023
 1. *Executive Order on the Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence*, issued by President Joe Biden in October 2023

-We will refer to these documents as the *RAI S&I Pathway*, the *NAITIC Report*, and the *AI Executive Order*, respectively.

-### RAI S&I Pathway
+### *Responsible AI Strategy and Implementation Pathway* { data-toc-label="RAI S&I Pathway" }

-The RAI S&I Pathway document outlines a series of specific near-term steps for the implementation of the DoD's AI ethical principles and Responsible AI foundational tenets.
+This document outlines a series of specific near-term steps for the implementation of the DoD's AI ethical principles and Responsible AI foundational tenets.
 Tenet 2 of the Pathway clearly defines the capability need that our program seeks to address.

 In particular, Tenet 2 charges the CDAO, in coordination with OUSD(R&E) and DOT&E, to execute the following: